nunocgoncalves/matic-docs-update-issuer-docs/docs/polygonid/issuer/issuer-overview.md

 Using Polygon ID, an Issuer can issue Credentials to their users.

-Alternatively, you can quickly try out the Credential Issuance experience using the <a href="https://0xpolygonid.github.io/tutorials/issuer/demo-issuer/" target="_blank">Demo Issuer</a>.
+Alternatively, you can quickly try out the Credential Issuance experience using the [Demo Issuer](https://0xpolygonid.github.io/tutorials/issuer/demo-issuer/).